 There are always short term corporate projects and other business videos being shot and edited by Phil, but he is often involved in documentary projects.
 Here is a list of current documentary projects: Works in Progress

 HENDERSON AVENUE (the documentary) starts with a buggy ride down a quaint and largely unknown section of Dallas and ends with all the sidewalk banter, frenetic activity and congestion of a mile-long urban phenomenon.
 So how did we get here?
-And what were the tolls along the way. this doc is a work in progress.
+And what were the toils along the way?
+This doc is a work in progress.
 Like many documentaries, funding determines when post production work can be done.

 Cynthia Salzman Mondell is gathering funding for the feature length production of SOLE SISTERS.
 There are promos and short clips from this production available, but the full production will be edited when the funding is in place.
 Watch a short trailer below.